pcdshub/lcls_naming_tool/README.rst

 To run Flask and Gunicorn web server:

 1. Copy all contents of /lcls_naming_tool/web/ folder to host directory.
-Several files are symlinks and may need to be manually copied into the web folder.
+Several files are symlinks and may need to be manually copied into the web folder for the web app to work.

 2. To start the web app navigate to the /web folder and type: